akolb1/hclient/metastore-cli/README.md

-Simple CLI client for HMS Metastore.
+# Simple CLI client for HMS Metastore.

-# Installation
+## Installation

-    mvn clean install
+    mvn clean install -Pdist

 You can run tests as well.
 Just set `HMS_HOST` environment variable to some HMS instance which is capable of running your requests (non-kerberised one) and run

     mvn install

-target directory has two mega-jars which have all the dependencies.
+target directory has mega-jars which have all the dependencies.

-Alternatively you can use `bin/hbench` and `bin/hclient` scripts which use Maven to run the code.
+Alternatively you can use [bin/hclient](../bin/hclient) script which use Maven to run the code.

-# Hclient Usage
+## Hclient Usage

     usage: hclient list|create|addpart <options> [name:type...]
      -conf <arg>             configuration directory